jishan0908-boop/5G_Notes/README.md

 Since,  5G uses services base architecture.
-We have different ends of devices using , 5G network  on one end at the 5G user, Massive MTC is present , which are the large number of devices which send very little data, if these kind of devices are dominate the network then , there we have to scale control signals infrastucture .
-On the other hand we have Moblie Broadband devices which creates the large demands in the user plane functions , than the control signal plane , because there is lot if data if , there are only fewer devices .
-So these devices are dominating than we need to scale the user plane function not control plane signals .
-So if there is no separation in user and control plane functions , then we would end up scaling that loads , handling both user and control plane , which is inefficent way of scaling .
+We have different ends of devices using  5G network  on one end at the 5G user, Massive MTC is present , which are the large number of devices which send very little data, if these kind of devices are dominate the network then , there we have to scale control signals infrastucture .
+On the other hand we have Moblie Broadband devices which creates the large demands in the user plane functions because there is lot if data if , but there are only fewer devices , so these devices are dominating than we need to scale the user plane function not control plane signals .
+So if there is no separation in user and control plane functions , then we would end up scaling the loads handling to both user and control plane , which is inefficent way of scaling .
-We separate with the demanding of user or control plane function which is needed to scale.
-Separating these , then give freedom to apply differnt function in different geographical region.
+We separate with the demanding of user or control plane function which one is  needed to scale.
+Separating these , give freedom to apply differnt function in different geographical region.

 ## KEY NETWORK FUNCTIONS: